 They liked knowing what they would be doing each day, and sometimes they’d work ahead just to have some free time at the end of the week.

-Rewards for getting everything done for the week were a good incentive, as well, for those who weren’t quite as motivated.
+Rewards for getting everything done for the week were a good incentive for those who weren’t quite as motivated.

 If you have little ones, it’s VERY important to plan their time and activities as well.

-I had older kids assigned to babies/toddlers for 30-minute segments of time to give me the chance to work with my early students who still needed my help with their school.
+I had older kids assigned to babies/toddlers for 30-minute segments to give me time to work with my early students who still needed my help with their schoolwork.

-I also planned the toddler/preschooler’s time with different activities to keep them from getting bored.
+I also planned the toddler/preschooler’s time with a variety of activities to keep them from getting bored.

-Mid-morning I would have the school kids do independent work so I could spend 30 minutes to read to toddlers, play with baby, etc. Keeping their love tanks full really makes a difference.
+Mid-morning, I would have the school kids do independent work so I could spend 30 minutes reading to toddlers, play with the baby, etc. Keeping their love tanks full really makes a difference.

 3. Always inspect what you assign.